 Hopefully, the above guide has answered any questions you may have had about the process, but there are also some questions that we have been asked in the past that, though uncommon, may well be playing on your mind.

 Q) If the main borrower dies, what happens next?

 A) This will depend on the terms of the contract issued by the lender, but if the primary borrower dies, this is not necessarily a guarantee that the loan amount will be void.
 It could be that the guarantor will have to repay any outstanding amount.

 Q) Is there any chance a guarantor could lose their home?

 A) This is indeed a possibility.
-Should the borrower be unable to pay back the money that they owe, and if the guarantor is then also unable to pay back the amount, a ‘charging order’ could be issued which could then result in the guarantor being forced to put their home up for sale.
+For example, should the borrower be unable to pay back the money that they owe, and if the guarantor is then also unable to pay back the amount, a ‘charging order’ could be issued, which could then result in the guarantor being forced to put their home up for sale.

 Q) If someone asks me to be a guarantor, am I allowed to refuse?

 A) You are in no way compelled to become a guarantor if someone approaches you, so do not be forced into doing something that makes you uncomfortable.
-It is worth noting that if you do agree to be a guarantor, but then later decide against the idea, you will have to back out within what tends to be called a ‘cooling-off period’.
+However, it is worth noting that if you do agree to be a guarantor but then later decide against the idea, you will have to back out within what tends to be called a ‘cooling-off period’.
 This is usually around two weeks but could change from lender to lender.

 Improving One’s Credit Score

 A guarantor loan tends to be an option for those people with a poor credit score.
 And, while sometimes there are few other options available simply because the money is needed quickly, it absolutely makes sense to try and bolster one’s credit score so that interest rates can ultimately be reduced and loans can be simpler to acquire.